14 Healthy New Year's Eve Party Appetizer Ideas

 Forgo the fried mozzarella sticks and instead indulge in this healthy and tasty treat.
 Sure to be a party favorite, these finger foods are delicious dipped in marinara sauce and can hold their own by themselves.
 Zucchini is a good source of antioxidants, minerals and vitamins C, B-6, riboflavin and K. It also contains respectable amounts of vitamin A, potassium, magnesium, folate and phosphorus.
 To whip up some zucchini sticks, simply cut zucchini into slices and dip in a mixture of egg whites, salt and pepper.
 Place them in a zip-close bag with breadcrumbs, cheese and garlic powder and give it a good shake.
 Spritz with cooking spray, and bake on a greased cookie sheet for 20 to 25 minutes until crispy and brown.

-Chicken salad is typically thought of as a high-fat, high-calorie dish, but if you substitute Greek yogurt in place of mayonnaise, you can enjoy your chicken salad guilt-free.
-Registered Dietitian Breea Johnson recommends using Greek yogurt in place of mayonnaise for a healthy twist on this New Year's staple.
+Chicken salad is typically thought of as a high-fat, high-calorie dish, but if you substitute But registered Dietitian Breea Johnson recommends using Greek yogurt in place of mayonnaise for a healthy twist on this New Year's staple.
 One cup of chicken salad made with mayonnaise typically runs around 417 calories and 32 grams of fat.
 Many of those calories and fat grams are due to the mayonnaise, which contains around 90 calories and 10 grams of fat per tablespoon.
 One tablespoon of plain, non-fat Greek yogurt contains 9 calories and 0 grams of fat, potentially knocking 100 calories off your chicken salad.

 CLAUDIO PANIGHEL/iStock/Getty Images